18 Traditional German Christmas Foods To Try in 2026

 1. Roast Goose

-Germans are known for skipping turkey in favor of goose for their Christmas feasts.
+Germans are known for skipping turkey or ham in favor of goose for their Christmas feasts.
 With its crispy skin and rich, juicy flavor, roast goose is a beloved traditional German Christmas food.

 Typically stuffed with apples, onions and fragrant herbs, the goose is roasted until golden brown and succulent.

-This delightful German Christmas food is a cherished centerpiece of the holiday feast, celebrated for its tender texture and more robust flavor in comparison to turkey.
+This delightful German Christmas food is a cherished centerpiece of the holiday feast, celebrated for its tender texture and more robust flavor.

 via Canva